 Major U.S. retailers shrugged off the snowiest January in six years to post sales that blew past analyst expectations, easing concerns that consumers were tapped out after the holidays.

 Retailers posted a 4.2 percent increase in sales at stores open at least a year, beating analysts' expectations for a 2.7 percent gain, according to Thomson Reuters data.
-Gap Inc shares were up 3.4 percent at $19.67.
+Gap Inc

 The European Central Bank kept interest rates unchanged at 1 percent, as expected.
 ECB President Jean-Claude Trichet said that even with rising inflation, there is no threat to medium-term price stability.